arthurbarroso/lovelace/README.md

 # lovelace

-A Clojure library designed to ... well, that part is up to you.
+Lovelace is a library designed to act as a Clojure wrapper around Notion's API

 ## Usage